chrisholt0222/machine-learning-challenge/README.md

 #### Fields 33 - 40:
 ![Group3.jpg](initial_models/Images/feature_hist_32_39.png)

 The following was applied to the data before use in each model:
 * NAs were removed.
-* Drop all rows where koi_disposition = "CANDIDATE".
+* Drop all rows were koi_disposition = "CANDIDATE".
 * Drop the fields: koi_period_err2, koi_time0bk_err2, koi_duration_err2, koi_depth_err2.
 * The data was separated into training and testing data using the `train_test_split` function.
 * The `MinMaxScaler` function is used to scale the numerical independent data.